dqops/dqo/docs/dqo-concepts/types-of-data-quality-dashboards.md

 **Data Quality Dimensions** group contains dashboards dedicated for different data quality dimension such as availability, completeness, or timeliness.

-**Availability**, **Completeness**, Timeliness, and **Validity** dimensions has at least two dashboards.
-One dedicated to reviewing current issues and the other to history of issues.
+**Availability**, **Completeness**, and **Validity** dimensions has at least two dashboards.
+Basic dashboard dedicated to reviewing current issues and the advanced dashboard for reviewing the history of issues.

-**Timeliness** dimensions has specialized dashboards for evaluating:

-* Current timeliness issues
-* History of timeliness issues
-* Table freshness - tables with the most current data,
-* Table freshness - tables with the oldest data,
-* Table staleness - tables most recently loaded
-* Table staleness - tables no longer loaded
-* History of table freshness
-* Minimum, maximum and average delay

 **Current completeness issues on columns** is a representative of **Completeness** subgroup.
 This dashboard summarizes